 Before we dive into the world of mammography displays, it is important to understand the ins and outs of medical imaging.
 To get a digital breast image, you need a machine that actually takes the images.
 We call these machines acquisition or imaging systems.
 They come in all shapes and forms and create breast images with a specific resolution.
 For example, the resolution of a mammogram captured by a GE digital mammography system is 2400 x 3070 pixels.
 The resolution of a mammogram taken by a Hologic machine, on the other hand, is 3328 x 4096 pixels.

 A standard 5 MP display requires 4 steps (clicks) to read the image, a 5.8 MP display requires only 2 steps.

 It’s clear that the resolution of mammography displays is vital in the correct representation and interpretation of mammograms.
 A high display resolution brings nothing but benefits.
 First of all, radiologists can see details much clearer.
 Secondly, more resolution helps radiologists with their workflow.

-Barco has a special mammography display, Coronis Uniti®, that supports flexible color multimodality imaging.
+Barco has a series of special mammography displays that support flexible color multimodality imaging.
 It means 2D, breast tomosynthesis, ultrasound and breast MR images can be laid out anywhere on the screen.

 So what to look for when you buy a new mammography display?
 First of all, look further than a medical-grade design and resolution or luminance specs.
 Consider additional tools that can help to further boost display brightness.
-It has proven to have a positive impact on breast cancer detection.
 Also consider the impact of the mammography display on reading ergonomics and workflow.
 If your reading routine is comfortable and productive, it will benefit both doctor and patient.